roselynle/music_app/README.md

 ## Technologies

+-   React, Webpack, Babel.
+See below for dependencies:

-## To do
+## Tasks
+-   [x] Set up React App using npm and Webpack
+-   [x] Install the required libraries
+-   [x] Create a minimum of two components
+-   [x] Add a 'Like' feature by implementing useState to track if it has been liked or not
+-   [x] Add a controlled form
+-   [x] Refactor file structure and use props where appropriate
+-   [x] Implement useEffect by fetching data from an API

-- move lyrics to a Lyrics page
+-   [x] Implement navigation to give the page at least 3 routes
+-   [x] Create a 'Back' button using useHistory hook
-- created nested routing for lyrics
+-   [ ] Add nested routing (e.g. for lyrics page)
+-   [ ] Write tests as appropriate

 ## Wins & Challenges